SRanjanX/SRanjanX/README.md

 - 👋 Hi, I’m @SRanjanX
-- 👀 I’m interested in ...NA
+- 👀 I’m interested in ...Robotics and Drones.
-- 🌱 I’m currently learning ...NA
+- 🌱 I’m currently learning ...Python.
-- 💞️ I’m looking to collaborate on ...NA
+- 💞️ I’m looking to collaborate on ..Robotics.
-- 📫 How to reach me ...NA
+- 📫 How to reach me ...bsaumyaranjan95@gmail.com

 <!---
 SRanjanX/SRanjanX is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.